-The tool Convert image file allows you to change the properties and content of existing images (OMG) or a virtual hard disk (VHD/VHDX).
-It creates a copy of the image file (OMG) or virtual hard disk (VHD/VHDX), so that the original image remains intact.
+The tool Convert image file allows you to change the properties and content of existing images (OMG).
+It creates a copy of the image file (OMG), so that the original image remains intact.

 Further settings like compression, encryption or splitting images into several image files with a certain size are possible.
-Please note the restrictions that apply to Handling virtual hard disks (VHD/VHDX).